- Campus Living Home

 Note: This web page is designed for students who are starting at SUNY Geneseo.
 If you are already taking classes at SUNY Geneseo and want information about Housing Selection, kindly consult the Housing Selection 2016 web site.

 In order for you to be able to complete your housing application, you will need to know your Geneseo username and password.
 If you want to know how to obtain your Geneseo username and password, refer to the correspondence sent from our Admissions Office to the e-mail address which you provided in your application for admission.

-section 2: Personal Information and Housing Preferences
+section 1: Applicant Information and Personal Information and Housing Selection Priority

-section 3: Who are you hoping to live with?
+section 2: Who are you hoping to live with?

 This is a roommate matching questionnaire.
 You must complete this matching profile, even if you already know who you want to live with.
 Most new students submit their housing applications without requesting to live with a particular roommate.
 It is our hope that your completed profile will help us to match you with a compatible roommate.

-section 4: Additional Information
+section 4: Additional Information and Medical Considerations

 You can use the text box in this section to supply any other information which you want us to know prior to determining your housing placement.
 Although the Symplicity Residence housing software will generate most of the housing assignments and roommate pairings, we still read all new students' housing applications.
 We would not knowingly place a student who loves peanut butter with a student who is allergic to peanuts!
 This is why we welcome any additional information.
 Feel free to tell us about your hobbies, your likes and dislikes, as well as any allergies which might impact your relationship with your roommate.